mbob61/js-dev-final-capstone-starter-whack-a-mole/README.md

 - Start by completing the required HTML elements and then proceed to work on the JavaScript functions.
 It's recommended that you leave any CSS changes for last.
 Follow the order of the user stories.
 - If you are stuck, take a careful look at the provided resources.
 If you are still stuck, ask a friend or a mentor for help.
 - Read the user stories and tests carefully.

+- Moles can only be clicked once per up/down cycle
+- Audio plays when the game starts
+- game displays the timer before start
+- game cannot be started whilst playing